Daniel15/simple-nuget-server/README.md

  - A web server (Nginx, Apache, Cherokee, etc.)
  - PHP 5.4+ or HHVM
- - SQLite extension (bundled with HHVM, or `apt-get install php5-sqlite` for PHP)
+ - SQLite, XML, and Zip extensions (bundled with HHVM, or `apt-get install php5-sqlite php5-xml php5-zip` for PHP)

 Note: If using Nginx, please make sure `ngx_http_dav_module` is installed.
 This is required to enable HTTP `PUT` support.